 Customer: Can you not put the butter on the toast whilst still hot – it makes the toast soggy?

 British Rail staff: It’s the rule I’m afraid, the butter has got to on straight away.

 Customer: Can you not leave the butter on the side?

 British Rail staff: I’m afraid not, the rules are that butter has got to go on straight away.

 That’s Life summed up life in the space of 40 minutes – fun and laughter, sadness, compassion and tears, being screwed-over and ridiculous rules!
 The programme put life into perspective and made the Sunday night Monday morning transition less painful.
-The next time you’re on a Sunday evening downer, relax and give yourself 40 minutes to stop, relax, reflect and laugh – think of the programme as you crawl into a more balanced, middle of the road, not brilliant but not too bad place.
+The next time you’re on a Sunday evening downer, relax and give yourself 40 minutes to stop, relax, reflect and laugh – think of the programme as you crawl into a more balanced, middle of the road place.

 Section N Underpass is a fun and factual hardback book looking back at entertainment, advertising and leisure from the 70s and 80s.
 It will have you in stitches whilst reminiscing!
 A must-have for nostalgia fans.
 Read all about it by clicking the cover below: